Procurement Frequently Asked Questions

 - Requesting Department submits specifications to Procurement

-- Procurement sends solicitation announcements to vendors and advertises the solicitation on the South Carolina Business Opportunities (SCBO) website, on Demandstar website, and the County website.
+- Procurement sends solicitation announcements to vendors and advertises the solicitation on the South Carolina Business Opportunities (SCBO) website, and the County website.

 - Vendor must submit response with all applicable information and forms via the County's e-Procurement system.